flink-extended/ai-flow/docs/index.rst

     limitations under the License.
    ################################################################################

 ..
-Flink AI Flow documentation master file, created by sphinx-quickstart on Fri Jul 16 10:18:41 2021.
+AI Flow documentation master file, created by sphinx-quickstart on Fri Jul 16 10:18:41 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Flink AI Flow's Documentation!
+Welcome to AI Flow's Documentation!
 =========================================

 .. toctree::